-In July 2010, Noreen O’Leary and Todd Wasserman of Adweek reported that monthly sales of Old Spice Body Wash had increased 107 percent after the campaign.
+But that is not all.
+In July 2010, Noreen O’Leary and Todd Wasserman of Adweek reported that monthly sales of Old Spice Body Wash had increased 107% after the campaign.

-This viral video features a “talking head.”
-That’s the derogatory term given to TV commercials that consist of a pitchman extolling the virtues of a product.
+So, are there any other lessons to learn?
+Well, this viral video features a “talking head.”
+That is the derogatory term given to TV commercials that consist of a promoter extolling the virtues of a product.

 “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product.”

-This viral video, which features singing, was originally uploaded on March 2011 to Ark Music Factory’s channel.
-This version got more than 166 million views before it was removed from YouTube in June 2011 due to legal disputes between ARK Music and Black.
+My Next Example Also Includes a song.
+Originally uploaded in March 2011 to Ark Music Factory’s channel, that version got more than 166 million views before it was removed from YouTube in June 2011 due to legal disputes between ARK Music and Black.

-However, the “official version” was uploaded to Rebecca’s channel in September 2011 has 131 million views and 1.8 million engagements.
+However, the “official version” was uploaded to Rebecca’s channel on Sept.
+17, 2011, and now has 166 million views and 2.4 million engagements.

-It didn’t go viral in March until sites like BuzzFeed and Reddit posted it as “the worst song ever.”
-That’s right, Rebecca Black’s pop anthem went viral solely because people were making fun of her.
+So, what is the backstory?
+This video did not go viral until sites like BuzzFeed and Reddit posted it as “the worst song ever.”
+So, Black’s pop anthem went viral because people were making fun of her.

-But Jeremy Scott, the founder of The Viral Orchard, thinks we all got trolled hard.
-In March 2011, he wrote in Tubular Insights:
+But Jeremy Scott, the co-founder of CinemaSins, thinks we all got trolled hard.
+In March 2011, he wrote in Tubular Insights,

 “We’ve been set up and manipulated – played like a second-hand guitar.
 Not by Black, mind you – I remain fairly convinced that she’s just a normal 13-year-old.
 I think the real puppet master here is Ark Music Factory.”